 Daniel Lemire has a B.Sc. and a M.Sc. in Mathematics from the University of Toronto, and a Ph.D. in Engineering Mathematics from the Ecole Polytechnique and the Université de Montréal.
 He is a computer science professor at the Université du Québec (TELUQ).
 He has also been a research officer at the National Research Council of Canada and an entrepreneur.
 He has written over 50 peer-reviewed publications, including more than 30 journal articles.
 He has held competitive research grants for the last 15 years.
 He serves on the program committees of leading computer science conferences (e.g., ACM CIKM, WWW, ACM WSDM, ACM SIGIR, ACM RecSys).
-His open source software has been used by major corporations such as Google and Facebook.
+His open source software has been used by major corporations such as Google, LinkedIn, Netflix and Facebook.
+He is a beneficiary of the Google Open Source Peer Bonus Program.
 His research interests include databases, information retrieval, and high-performance programming.
 He blogs regularly on computer science at http://lemire.me/blog/.

 For academic correspondence, you can use the following address: